 - Cages must also bear the universal biohazard label, the biohazard agent being used, and date of administration.

-- In the event an incident occurs that may result in an exposure to recombinant DNA/infectious materials (including animal bites), immediately notify your supervisor and EHS’s Biosafety Officer (5-9553).
+- In the event an incident occurs that may result in an exposure to recombinant or synthetic nucleic acid molecules/infectious materials (including animal bites), immediately notify your supervisor and EHS’s Biosafety Officer (5-9553).

 Use of Agent